-RAYMARK INDUSTRIES, INC. SUPERFUND SITE, STRATFORD (3rd CD) - In 2016 the U.S. EPA approved one Record of Decision (ROD) that specified the selected remedies for operable units (OUs) OU3, OU4, and OU6 of the Raymark Superfund Project (the Site) located in the town of Stratford, Connecticut.
+RAYMARK INDUSTRIES, INC. SUPERFUND SITE, STRATFORD (3rd CD) - In 2016, the EPA approved one Record of Decision (ROD) that specified the selected remedies for operable units (OUs) OU3, OU4, and OU6 of the Raymark Superfund Project (the Site) located in the town of Stratford, Connecticut.
 The Site includes areas that have been contaminated as a result of manufacturing processes and presents a threat to human health and the environment.
-In accordance with the objectives of the ROD, the remedial action requires the excavation, transportation, consolidation, and capping of approximately 100,000 cubic yards of Raymark waste material.
-The District awarded the Remedial Action Contract in March 2019 and excavation of contaminated materials is tentatively scheduled for summer 2020.
-Concurrent project activities include the construction of a visual/sound barrier and haul road to be utilized for the consolidation effort (ongoing) and the completion of a comprehensive remedial design for OU3, OU4 and OU6, including a stormwater conveyance system and pump station design.
-Substantial remedial action, including the completion of the landfill cap, is expected to be complete by 2023.
+In accordance with the objectives of the ROD, the remedial action requires the excavation, transportation, consolidation, and capping of approximately 100,000 cubic yards of Raymark waste material in town.
+The District awarded the Remedial Action Contract in March 2019 and the remedial action began in July 2020.
+Completed project activities include the construction of a visual/sound barrier and haul road to be utilized for the consolidation effort (ongoing) and the completion of a comprehensive remedial design for OU3, OU4 and OU6, including a stormwater conveyance system and pump station design.
+Substantial remedial action, including the completion of the consolidation area cap, is expected to be complete by 2024.